deansher/llm-multiple-choice-py/README.md

 ### Local Development Integration

 When developing applications that use this library, you may want to test changes to the library without publishing them to PyPI.
+You can achieve this using either Poetry or pip's editable install feature.

+#### Using Poetry

-If your client application uses Poetry, then Poetry's path dependency feature makes this easy.
+Poetry's path dependency feature makes local development straightforward:

 1. Clone this repository alongside your project:
    ```bash